markNZed/processism-react-three/storyboard.md

 By introducing this second entity, we open up the possibility of interaction.
 Even when entities remain separate, their presence within the same context creates the conditions for relationships to form.
 What happens when these entities begin to interact?
 In the upcoming scenes, we’ll explore how these interactions unfold and why they are crucial to the processes that shape reality.

+Reflective Question: Think of two seemingly separate areas in your life.
+Have they ever influenced each other unexpectedly?

 ## 2.4.
 Scene: Introduction to Events
 ### 2.4.1.
 Objective
 Introduce the basic concept of an event